jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise._ — Edsger Dijkstra

+_At a certian level of abstraction, all complex systems are message passing systems. ...
+Genes are one mechanism that life uses to pass information across time; memes are one mechanism that societies use to pass information across time._ — Grady Booch

 _Just because you've implemented something doesn't mean you understand it._ — Brian Cantwell Smit

 _Induction makes you feel guilty for getting something out of nothing ... but it is one of the greatest ideas of civilization._ — Herbert Wilf